zacspeer/Bike-Rental-Beta-1.9/README.md

 Else read on,

-To add the Project, Just download and open your IDE and import the "build.gradle" file
+To add the Project, Just download and open your IDE and import the "build.gradle" file or
+Copy the contents of main to your project's main folder,add the dependencies in "build.gradle to your project build, copy the contents of the AndroidManifest.xml to your project's Manifest and finally sync the Project files with Gradle Build

 # NOTE:
 * Replace the Google maps API key with your own in res > values > google_maps_api.xml